Alevtina Shmeleva

 to realise the idea.
 Since then, Shmeleva collaborated with the particle physics community at CERN.
-From 1978 – 1988, she coordinated the work of the Lebedev group, building prototype TRDs, testing them at the SPS and delivering the TRD of the HELIOS experiment at the SPS (NA34/1 and NA34/2).
+From 1978 to 1988, she coordinated the work of the Lebedev group, building prototype TRDs, testing them at the SPS and delivering the TRD of the HELIOS experiment at the SPS (NA34/1 and NA34/2).

-As an expert in Transition Radiation Detectors, Shmeleva of course joined the challenging ATLAS TRT project at Large Hadron Collider, where she and the Lebedev group started in the very early days of RD6, the preparations of the ATLAS TRT.
+As an expert in transition radiation detectors, Shmeleva joined the challenging ATLAS TRT project at Large Hadron Collider, where she and the Lebedev group started in the very early days of RD6, the preparations of the ATLAS TRT.
 Shmeleva and her team, since then, were pillars of the TRT collaboration.

 Shmeleva was sensitive to the medical outreach of the fundamental science research, in particular with Vadim Kantzerov (MEPhI) she developed medical gamma locator.

-Shmeleva had strong linguistic background and physics knowledge, she could easily and efficiently communicate with colleagues, she brought people together and ensured that problems were solved.
+Shmeleva had strong linguistic background and physics knowledge.
+She communicated well with colleagues.
+She brought people together and ensured that problems were solved.